DMotion: Robotic Visuomotor Control with Unsupervised Forward Model Learned from Videos: EVALUATIONS

 \subsection{Feature Map Visualisation}

-Compared to baseline methods, our method is more interpretable in environment understanding, because it explicitly extracts the feature map that reflect the agent's spatial location and uses spatial transformation to describe the agent's motion.
+Compared to baseline methods, DMotion is more interpretable in environment understanding, because it explicitly extracts the feature map that reflect the agent's spatial location and uses spatial transformation to describe the agent's motion.

 To evaluate the learned agent's feature map, we visualise the first feature map from the image encoder's output.
 Fig.~\ref{fig:map} shows some visualisation results of the feature maps, where the input images are randomly picked from the test set.
 To have a better view, as the values of feature maps are around zero, we visualise the absolute values of the maps.
-The result shows that our method successfully identifies the agent in the environment, the feature maps contain the spatial information of the agent.
+The result shows that DMotion successfully identifies the agent in the environment, the feature maps contain the spatial information of the agent.